FX Replay Backtesting Guide: 500+ Forex Trades Tested

 - Test on at least 2 different time periods to check consistency

-Remember: every successful trader you admire has blown up demo accounts.
-The difference is they used tools like FX Replay to learn from those mistakes before risking real capital.
+Every successful trader you admire has blown up demo accounts.
+They used tools like FX Replay to learn from those mistakes before risking real capital.
+What's the first strategy you want to test?
+Start there.
+Let the data tell you what works.

 Still learning the basics?
 Check out our beginner's guide to forex trading to build a solid foundation before diving into backtesting.